DaddyApi/TranslateAnyPDF/README.md

 The `batch_translate_test.py` script is designed for testing the translation of a single PDF into multiple languages.
 This is particularly useful for evaluating font rendering and translation quality across different languages.

 **Prerequisites:**
-*   A `languages.csv` file in the root directory of the `pdf_translator_2` project (or specify its path).
+*   A `languages.csv` file in the root directory of the project (or specify its path).
 This file should have a header `language_code` and list the language codes you want to test, one per line.
-A sample `languages.csv` can be generated or curated based on your needs.
+A sample `languages.csv` containing all languages included.

 **Usage:**
 ```bash